omri30000/CronProject/README.md

 ## Application layer protocol
 ### Request (client to server)
-a request from a client to the server is basically a buffer of 6 bytes (with indexes 0 to 5).
+a request from a client to the server is basically a buffer of 6 bytes (with indexes 0 to 5):
 * index 0 - a byte represents the command identifier.
-* index 1 - a byte which determines whether the response should be repeatitive (0 - false, 1 - true).
+* index 1 - a byte determines whether the response should be repeatitive (0 - false, 1 - true).
-* index 2 to 5 - 4 bytes represents the required delay (in seconds).
+* index 2 to 5 - 4 bytes represents the required delay time (in seconds).

 For example:
 <br>